 - Why don't the police in the film start crapping themselves over the sheer physics defying abilities the mask gives its wearer?
 Because the film version of the mask also affects reality itself and not just have the wearer as the one subjected to cartoon physics.
-The police behave as police in a bugs bunny cartoon would behave because of Rule of Funny combined with the mask's Reality Warper powers.
+The police behave as police in a Bugs Bunny cartoon would behave because of Rule of Funny combined with the mask's Reality Warper powers.
 It's noticeable that when Dorian gets the mask, people seem to be able to notice how horrifying the things he does are.
-Stanly's the one with the love of old time cartoons and his mask persona's abilities and behavior reflect that.
-Dorian is a monster who wants to people to fear and respect him and his persona reflects that too.
+Stanley's the one with the love of old time cartoons and his mask persona's abilities and behaviour reflect that.
+Dorian is a monster who wants people to fear and respect him and his persona reflects that too.

 - The differences between the film and the comic can be explained by a Perspective Flip between Stanley and Lt.
 Kellaway, in the movie we saw everything from Stanley's point of view, when he wore the mask he started operating on Cartoon Physics and therefore saw the rest of the world that way.
 The Comic on the other hand showed the world from Kellaway's point of view where without Cartoon Physics the injuries have serious, lasting and most of the time fatal repercussions.
 The over the top sadism could represent his view of the world.